-The world of CBD can a bit daunting: from CBD crumble to CBD tinctures to CBD capsules to CBD edibles, the possibilities seem endless.
+The world of CBD can a bit daunting: from crumble to tinctures to capsules to edibles – the possibilities seem endless.
 For many, that endless possibility begins with CBD Oil.
-Let’s say you’ve finally settled on a CBD Tincture at Dr.Ganja, had it shipped to you (free for U.S. orders), you open up the bottle, catch the peculiar but enticing aroma of the oil and… now what?
+Let’s say you’ve finally settled on a tincture at Dr.Ganja, had it shipped to you (free for U.S. orders), you open up the bottle, catch the peculiar but enticing aroma of the oil and… now what?

-This is sort a complex question, but there are definitely guidelines to stick by.
+This is sort of a complex question, but there are definitely guidelines to stick by.
 It’s important to note that when it comes to CBD dosing, there is no one size fits all.
-Take these recommended CBD dosages from the esteemed Mayoclinic for example:
+Take these recommended CBD dosages from the esteemed Mayo clinic for example:

 CBD, as well as THC and the other cannabinoids, are something called “biphasic.”.
 This means that different doses produce different effects.
 Alcohol is an example of a biphasic compound: lower doses tend to produce energetic effects while higher doses produce sedation and incoordination.

 This holds true for our endocannabinoid system (and basic anatomy) too.
-Everyone’s system is slightly different and so it makes sense that the same chemicals, AKA CBD, effect different people, differently.
+Everyone’s system is slightly different and so it makes sense that the same chemicals, AKA CBD, affect people in different ways.
 What might be a low dose of CBD for your friend who has been taking CBD for a long time may be an extremely high dose for you or a new user.